SCE-Development/SCEats/README.md

 ?

-## API Documentation
+## API Technology Stack

-- pydantic
+Pydantic: Handles data validation and serialization for API requests and responses.

-  - for data validation and serialization.
+FastAPI: The web framework for defining and serving the API endpoints.

-- fastAPI
+Uvicorn: Runs the FastAPI app as an ASGI server with high performance.

-  - Provides gateway for database to be accessed by the user.
+SQLite: Lightweight, file-based database for storing snack inventory data.

-- Promentheus client
+Pytest: Framework for automated testing to ensure API reliability.

-  - Provide data visualization, powerful querying, and more metric insights
+Prometheus Client: Collects metrics for monitoring performance and health.

 ## Setup Guide